QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

-- A new kind of variable, called a limited reference, which is a references to an object or a value that can't be referenced (or "owned" / "aliased") referenced by others.
+- A new kind of variable, called a limited reference, which is a references to an object or a value that can't be referenced (or "owned" / "aliased") by others.
 This is similar to a C++ rvalue reference or a rust variable.
   See [Limited References](https://github.com/QuentinOchem/ada-spark-rfcs/blob/move_semantics/considered/rfc-borrow-limited-references.md)
 - An extension to limited types, which redefines assignment and parameter passing as being moved or borrow operations.
 This allows to implement in